jonghyeonk/Leverage_Eventlog/README.md

 About anomaly patterns, we injected all 6 types of anomaly patterns including "replace", "insert", "skip", "early", "late", and "rework" on real-life logs.

-The statistics of datasets are summarised in "data_stat.csv" file (In 'Leverage_Ko' folder, two datasets (bpic17, bpic19) are uploaded as zip file.
+The statistics of datasets are summarised in Table 1 in our paper.
+(In 'Leverage_Ko' folder, two datasets (bpic17) are uploaded as zip file because of data size limit.
 In order to implement R code, you have to first decompress the zip files.)

 &#x1F53A; Changes from original code in BINet
 - We don't use generator to add artificial attributes because of our purpose of trace-level approach.